republik/plattform/src/components/TeaserCarousel/Carousel.md

 - Uses the same media queries as TeaserFront (like Dossier).
 - Used for "Alle Serien", "Alle Formatte", "Alle Kolumnen", "All Recenzionen"
 - "Alle Serien" has a black background.
-- the Credit component is from TeaserFront
+- the Credit component is not specific to the Carousel.

 Supported props: